Heart Healthy Habits for Seniors

 Stress is known to aggravate any health condition but it can be especially destructive to the heart.
 A big way to lower heart disease risk is to look at the stressors in your life.
 One simple way to eliminate stress is to sit quietly in meditation.
 By sitting in quiet, focusing on your breathing, and feeling the peace of the stillness around you, you can begin to cultivate a sense of peace that will become increasingly easier to bring into other areas of your life.
 It doesn’t have to be a major commitment, even 5 to 10 minutes a day will begin to make a difference.

-If you’re concerned you are at risk of heart disease, schedule an appointment with your doctor and develop a plan to keep potential heart disease risks under control.
+If you’re concerned that you are at risk of heart disease, schedule an appointment with your doctor and visit a local walk in clinic or medical clinic to keep potential heart disease risks under control and to learn more about the importance of holistic health.
 Starting early is always a wise idea when protecting the health of your heart.